Connect with others who understand.

 • A hoarse voice

-If you experience anaphylaxis, it’s important to use your emergency food allergy medications, such as an epinephrine auto-injector (Epi-pen, Auvi-Q) right away.
+If you experience anaphylaxis, it’s important to use your emergency food allergy medications, such as an epinephrine auto-injector, right away.
 You should also call 911 for medical care.

 Treating Shellfish Allergies

 The best way to treat an allergy to shrimp, crab, or other shellfish is to avoid exposure to the allergen.
-Because shellfish are among the nine most common allergens, food manufacturers are required to list these ingredients on food labels.
-Check the labels of every food you’re buying and always tell restaurant staff about your allergies so they can confirm with the chef that your dish is safe to eat.
+Shellfish are among the nine major allergens recognized under U.S. law, so packaged food manufacturers are required to list these ingredients on labels.
+Check the labels of every food you’re buying, and always tell restaurant staff about your allergies so they can confirm with the chef that your dish is safe to eat.

 In addition, imitation crab is mainly made of a fish product called surimi but may contain small amounts of crab or crab extract, so you should avoid it unless you can confirm that there is no crab in the product.
 “At work today, I had a reaction to a seafood salad I was mixing for the deli,” one MyFoodAllergyTeam member wrote.
 “Checked the ingredients in the imitation crab we use to see if there were any components of real crab in it because that would explain the reaction.”